BipplavTiwari/Snake-and-ladders/README.md

 ```
     g++ Snake_ladder.cpp -o Snake_ladder.exe
 ```
-To run it and play the game type
+To run it and play the game, type
 ```
     .\Snake_ladder.exe
 ```